-We fully understand the impact the current cost of living crisis is having on our families and will work with families to resolve any school meals debt on an individual basis.
+fully understand the impact the current cost of living crisis is having on our families and will work with families to resolve any school meals debt on an individual basis.
+Please refer to our school debt policy.

-15.Monitoring and review
+15. Monitoring and review